The Boss's Son

 For some reason though, I still remain here alive.
 I still live and continue on in my life.
 And now...

 I turned to my right and looked around.
-There was a sudden loud thump that had come from outside.
+A sudden loud thump had come from outside.

 Thump.
 Thump.
 Thump.